ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # The ss3sim framework

-## Terminology

-[TODO abbreviate this paragraph substantially or cut it]

-Throughout this paper we refer to a number of terms, which we define here.
-We use the term *operating model* (OM) [@linhart1986] to refer to the model that represents the underlying true dynamics of the system (REF).
-We use the term *estimation method* (EM) to refer to the method used to estimate quantities of interest (REF).
-We use the term *scenario* to refer to a combination of operating and estimation model *cases*.
-For example, an OM case might specify that natural mortality follows a random walk, an EM case might estimate a single parameter for natural mortality, and the combination of these cases along with all other specified conditions creates a scenario.
-We refer to *iterations* or *replicates* as repeated simulations of a scenario, possibly with new process and observation error added each time.
-A simulation therefore refers to the combination of all scenarios and iterations.

 ## Design goals of ss3sim

-[This section is too long currently.
-I don't want to bore people.]

-We designed ss3sim to be reproducible, flexible, and rapid. *Reproducible*: ss3sim allows for the simulation to be documented in code and plain-text control files.
+We designed ss3sim to be reproducible, flexible, and rapid.

+*Reproducible*: ss3sim allows for the simulation to be documented in code and plain-text control files.

+We designed ss3sim to be reproducible, flexible, and rapid.

+*Reproducible*:
+ss3sim allows for the simulation to be documented in code and plain-text control files.
 Further, the plain-text control files refer to individual cases, which allows for the reuse of control files across scenarios.
 This reduces the chance for errors and simplifies the exploration of new scenarios.

-*Flexible*: ss3sim allows the user to specify their own OM and EM using all the possible configurations of SS3. ss3sim returns output in standard comma-separated-value (`.csv`).
-This means that the output can be easily processed with the package-provided functions or with other tools.
+*Flexible*: ss3sim can implement all possible configurations of SS3.
+Furthermore, ss3sim summarizes the entire simulation in two comma-separated-value (`.csv`) files in addition to returning the typical SS3 output.
+Thus, allowing researchers to easily process simulation output with the package-provided functions or with other tools.

 *Rapid*: First, ss3sim relies on SS3, which uses ADMB as a backend optimization platform --- the most rapid and robust optimization software available [@fournier2012].
-Second, ss3sim allows simulations to be deployed across multiple computers or computer cores.
+Second, ss3sim facilitates the deployment of simulations across multiple computers or computer cores.
 Third, the package provides a number of functions to quickly visualize simulation output.
-Access to quick visualization tools means that users are more likely to graphically explore their models and are therefore more likely to detect errors and understand their simulation output as they introduce complexity.
-Finally, ss3sim minimizes the amount of bookkeeping code that researchers have to write so that they can concentrate on the science itself.

 ## The general stucture of an ss3sim simulation

+An ss3sim simulation requires three types of input: (1) a base model of the underlying truth, or operating model (OM); (2) a base model used to assess that truth, also known as the estimation model (EM); and (3) a set of plain text files (case files) describing deviations from these base models.
+Each unique combination of OM, EM, and case files are referred to as scenarios.
+Where scenarios, may have multiple *iterations*, possibly with each iteration having unique process and or observation error.
-An ss3sim simulation requires three types of input: (1) a base model of the underlying truth (an SS3 OM), (2) a base model of how to assess that truth (an SS3 EM), (3) and a set of case files describing deviations from these base models. ss3sim works, in general, by converting case file arguments (e.g. a given natural mortality trajectory) into manipulations of SS3 configuration files (`change` functions), running the OM, sampling pseudo data, and running the EM (`run` functions), and facilitating the manipulation and visualization of output (`get` and `plot` functions) (Figure 1).
+A simulation therefore refers to the combination of all scenarios and iterations.

+ss3sim works, in general, by converting case file arguments (e.g. a given natural mortality trajectory) into manipulations of SS3 configuration files (`change` functions), running the OM, sampling the time-series of population dynamics (pseudo data), running the EM (`run` functions), and facilitating the manipulation and visualization of output (`get` and `plot` functions) (Figure 1).

+[Not sure where this info fits in yet.
+Plain-text case files allows for the reuse of case files across scenarios.
+This reduces the chance for errors and simplifies the exploration of new scenarios.]

 # An example simulation with ss3sim